SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 ```

-Both for OSX and linux you can add such lines in your `.bash_profile` (or the one corresponding to your shell installation) so they are automatically executed on each new shell session.
+Both for OSX and Linux you can add such lines in your `.bash_profile` (or the one corresponding to your shell installation) so they are automatically executed on each new shell session.

 #### Windows setting credentials

-in windows is more complicated, you may need to generate a pair of keys (that needs to be uploaded to your account on github).
+Windows is more complicated, you may need to generate a pair of keys (that needs to be uploaded to your account on Git Hub).
+Please check online resources for the current Windows version you are using.
-You can follow instructions on how to generate your keys [http://guides.beanstalkapp.com/version-control/git-on-windows.html\#installing-ssh-keys](http://guides.beanstalkapp.com/version-control/git-on-windows.html\#installing-ssh-keys).

 #### Pharo side settings